 Over the years, I have kept a list of people I want to meet.

-This is my one and only voluntary organizational affiliation.
+This is one of my few voluntary organizational affiliations.
 I am a member of The Church of Jesus Christ of Latter-Day Saints and I try (with varying degrees of success) to live my life after the example of Jesus Christ.

-Though I did attend public schooling, ultimately earning a bachelor's degree as a Home Economist and a master's degree in Information Technology, anyone can tell you that I am a very independent learner and have been mostly self-taught in the subjects of electronics, computers, and practically everything else I know.
+Though I did attend public schooling, ultimately earning a bachelor's degree as a Home Economist and a master's degree in Information Technology Management, anyone can tell you that I am a maverick and have been mostly self-taught in the subjects of electronics, computers, and practically everything else I know.
 "Autodidact" is another way of saying "self-taught".
+More people are autodidactical than society is willing to admit.

 I have written a number of works that are available as Kindle books on Amazon.com.
 I also continue working on my great philosophical anti-novels in the Navigiary allegory.